-With regard to the term "family farmer", In the light blue group, it highlights the importance of the government in encouraging, disseminating and investing in the family farming sector, so that family farmers can produce more to serve local schools and those in the region.
-On the other hand, in the green color group, relative to the term "improve", The issue of improving the price and increasing the quantity of products purchased from family farmers is highlighted, and consequently providing subsidies to improve the living conditions and quality of life of family farmers.
-Now the grouping of the term "PNAE" Nurtures connections with words "municipality", "school", "agriculture", "participate", "help", "contribute", "develop", "knowledge", "capacity" and "right", characterizing a fundamental aspect of the program that aims to foster local and regional development, through the process of acquiring products from family farming in the municipality for schools.
+Regarding the term "family farmer", in the light blue group, it highlights the importance of the government in encouraging, publicizing and investing in the family farming sector, so that family farmers can produce more to serve local and regional schools.
+In the green group, related to the term "improve", the issue of improving the price and increasing the quantity of products purchased from family farmers stands out and, consequently, providing subsidies to improve the living conditions and quality of life of family farmers.
+Now the grouping of the term "PNAE" nurtures links with the words "municipality", "school", "agriculture", "participate", "help", "contribute", "develop", "knowledge", "capacity" and "right", characterizing a fundamental aspect of the program that aims to foster local and regional development, through the process of acquisition of products from family farming in the municipality for schools.